zosterday/marble-pinball-comp/README.md

 ## Description

 The **Marble Simulations** project is a 2d Unity project where I created a variety of simulations, which I recorded videos of and posted to an Instagram simulation page I created with the username @sillysimulationz.
-I have created over 22 simulations so far and received tens of thousands of likes on the videos of them that I have posted on Instagram.
+I have created over 25 simulations so far and received over a million views on the videos of them that I have posted on Instagram.

 ## Videos